bernaspereirix/whos-not-following-me/README.md

 ### Seeing who doesn't follow you back

-- Open your personal instagram profile and click on the Following button, and scroll down all the way to the bottom of your folloing list.
+- Open your personal Instagram profile and click on the Following button, and scroll down all the way to the bottom of your folloing list.
 - Copy the contents of `main.js` to your DevTools console.
 - Replace both `<your_ig_username_here>` placeholders with your actual Instagram username, as a `String`.
+- Comment the call to the `listAndSaveUsers` function.
 - Uncomment the call to the `findUsersThatDontFollowBack` function.
 - Run the script.